 - 1 tsp vanilla extract (optional)

-2. Add eggs, banana, and vanilla to the blender.
+- Add eggs, banana, optional vanilla extract and vanilla protein powder to the blender.
 Blend.

 Kids LOVE these by the way.